cescoffier/modern-java-demo/README.md

 - Java 21 or higher
 - Apache Maven 3.9 or higher
 - Docker or Podman (for modules requiring containerized services via Quarkus Dev Services)
+- Hyperfoil (for performance comparison) - download Hyperfoil from: https://hyperfoil.io/ and add the `bin` directory in your system `PATH`

 ## Getting Started